Langkawi Craft Complex

 The sections of museums include Heritage Museum, Custom & Wedding Museum, Islamic Museum, Royal Museum and so on.
 The museums aim to educate the visitors with the help of exhibits and handcrafted diorama.
 One of the highlights here is the History & Legends Museum where the life story of Mahsuri (a legendary princess who was wrongly accused of adultery and executed) has been depicted with many stunning displays.

-Update August 2012: This time I did not find the section for demonstrating Batik art for kids.
+The section for demonstrating Batik art for kids seems to have been discontinued.
 However, there are some batik printed materials available for sale (like T-shirts etc) at the main hall sales gallery (Craft Bazaar).

 Heritage Museum - Langkawi Craft Complex